imdsatyam/CRM-Portal/README.md

 - [License](#license)

 ## About the Project
-The **CRM System** is a powerful application tailored for businesses and teams to manage their workflow efficiently.
+The **CRM Portal** is a powerful application tailored for businesses and teams to manage their workflow efficiently.
 It simplifies complex processes by offering a centralized platform to track tasks, monitor progress, and collaborate seamlessly.

 ### Key Objectives:
 - Enhance productivity through task prioritization and streamlined workflows.